browserengineering/book/book/graphics.md

 coordinates (since you've scrolled 60 pixels down, this text is 72 pixels from the top of the *screen*)---see Figure 5.
-Generally speaking, a browser *lays out* the page---determines where everything on the page goes---in terms of page coordinates and then *renders* the page---draws everything---in terms of screen coordinates.[^screen-coordinates]
+Generally speaking, a browser *lays out* the page---determines where everything on the page goes---in terms of page coordinates and then *rasters* the page---draws everything---in terms of screen coordinates.[^screen-coordinates]

 [^screen-coordinates]: Sort of.
 What actually happens is that the page is